christophermancini/rainbow-six-bootcamp/content/basic-training/operators.md

   weight = 4
 +++

+Rainbow Six operators are the best law enforcement agents from around the world.
+They endlessly train, evolving their skills because in their line of work, every fraction of a second can be the difference between life and death.

 ## Recruit

 The Rainbow Six Recruit is the initial operator that you start with.
 As a recruit, you have access to the weapons and gadgets  of the best [Counter Terrorism Units]({{< ref "counter-terrorist-unit.md" >}}) around the world.
 What you don't have access to as a recruit is weapon modifications, weapon skins, and the unique gadgets used by the named operators.